jedevc/fyp-report/report.md

 ## Specification

+TODO

-Probably some fancy BNF grammars, (simplified) language specification and list of features
+- Probably some fancy BNF grammars, (simplified) language specification and list of features

 # Implementation

+TODO

-Explain all the awesome technical implementation details.
+- Explain all the awesome technical implementation details.

 ## Lexical analysis and parsing

+TODO

-Explain moving through stream -> tokens -> tree -> graph
+- Explain moving through stream -> tokens -> tree -> graph

 ## Type checking

+TODO

 Explain how our rough type-checking modelling works.
 Can include some neat diagrams of the graphs we can use.